kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

         application: ...
     ```

-3. Selection mechanisms for application logs can be applied on namespace or container level.
-If nothing is set all namespaces will be considered except the system namespaces `kube-system`, `istio-system`, `kyma-system`, `kyma-integration` which are excluded by default.
+3. Optionally, you can apply selection mechanisms for application logs on Namespace or container level.
+   If nothing is set, all Namespaces are considered, except the system Namespaces `kube-system`, `istio-system`, `kyma-system`, and `kyma-integration`, which are excluded by default.
     ```yaml
     spec:
       input: